Georges Mathé: Later career

 In 1981, Mathé became a founding member of the World Cultural Council.

 From 1990 to 2008, Mathé worked as a consultant at the Paris Swiss Hospital, at the Rome European Hospital, at the Sofia Oncological Hospital, at the Belgrade Civil Hospital and at the Hôpital Paul-Brousse.

 In the early 1990s, conscious of the immunological nature of HIV/AIDS, Mathé applied immunotherapy to a dozen patients.
 He also successfully treated them with a cocktail of 5 alternating molecules, at a time when HIV/AIDS was considered ineluctably lethal and before the introduction of tritherapy.

 All his life, he cooperated with researchers all around the world, particularly the US, Japan and, shortly before his death, China.
 He also chaired l’Entraide Médicale Internationale, which is devoted to improving African medicine.

 He published more than a thousand articles and books, and received many international awards (Cameron Price, Gold Medal of the Ciba Foundation, Johan-Georg-Zimmermann Award, Health Memorial awards, Prix Bred du Cancer, International Award of chemotherapy, Gotlieb Memorial Award, Prix Leopold Griffuel du Cancer, Prix Medawar and Grande Médaille of the French Académie Nationale de Médecine).

 Dr. Brian Bolwell, chief of hematology at the Cleveland Clinic noted that Dr. Mathé had proved an important principle: "You can cure an incurable leukemia patient.", and had developed both a technique and an important term, "adoptive immunotherapy," to describe how a person's own immune system can be used to combat cancer and other diseases.

 Dr. Joseph H. Antin, chief of stem cell transplantation at the Dana–Farber Cancer Institute in Boston, summed up Mathé's work: "It was quite a leap of scientific genius.
 He’s one of the original innovators.
 Much of what we have accomplished can be linked back in a fairly direct way to the work that he did in the 1950s and ’60s."

 Death

 Mathé died on October 15, 2010, at the Villejuif Hôpital Paul-Brousse, in France.

 The Georges Mathé Award

-The Georges Mathé Award was launched on March, 2010 by the Institut du Cancer et d'Immunogénétique (ICIG), to promote the therapeutic innovations and translational research initiated by Professor Georges Mathé.
+The Georges Mathé Award was launched in March 2010 by the Institut du Cancer et d'Immunogénétique (ICIG), to promote the therapeutic innovations and translational research initiated by Professor Georges Mathé.
 This annual distinction rewards a young researcher who has demonstrated audacity and originality in his / her work on the development of experimental and therapeutic research in the fields of cancer and immunology.

+In popular culture

+Bone marrow grafts performed on irradiated Yugoslav researchers by Mathé's team in 1958 are depicted in the 2023 Serbian film Guardians of the Formula, where Mathé is portrayed by Alexis Manenti.